-Corporate social responsibility goes beyond your business.
-Suppliers, subcontractors and vendees who are involved in the production chain should also pursue corporate social responsibility.
-In emerging markets, it is often difficult to determine how the separate links of your supply chain operate.
-For instance, many small family-run businesses are part of the informal sector where there is little transparency.
+Corporate Social Responsibility (CSR) or Responsible Business Conduct (RBC) goes beyond doing business.
+Suppliers, subcontractors and vendees involved in the production chain should also pursue CSR.
+In emerging markets, it is often difficult to determine how the links in your supply chain operate.
+For example, many small family-run businesses are part of the informal sector where there is little transparency.
 This means it is often difficult to guarantee that all products are manufactured in a responsible way.

-Due diligence means that you should identify and report what impact your business activities have on:
+Due diligence means that you should identify and report the impact of your business activities on:

 It is important to be aware of your supply chain and minimise risks.
-For instance, if you have insufficient influence on your suppliers you can approach fellow businesses, European sector organisations, NGOs or the local authorities to help you to obtain more influence.
+For example, if you have insufficient influence on your suppliers, you can approach fellow businesses, European sector organisations, NGOs or the local authorities to help you get more influence.

 Monitoring suppliers with few company resources

-Many large organisations already have methods to monitor suppliers.
-Smaller businesses are often unable to free up time and money for this purpose.
-Fortunately, there are a number of initiatives that help smaller businesses obtain insight into their suppliers.
+Many large organisations use methods to monitor suppliers.
+Smaller businesses often have less time and money to do so.
+The following initiative may help smaller businesses get insight into their suppliers.

 European monitoring system

-One of these initiatives is the European Business Social Compliance Initiative (BSCI).
-BSCI provides a system for monitoring working conditions.
-The aim is to improve global working conditions.
-The BSCI system encourages suppliers to comply with the International Labour Organization standards, among other things.
+The European Business Social Compliance Initiative (BSCI) system monitors working conditions.
+The system aims to improve global working conditions.
+BSCI encourages suppliers to follow the International Labour Organisation standards, among others.

 Tips and tools

-Are you having trouble getting insight in supply chain?
+Are you having trouble getting insight into the supply chain?
 Please read our tips below.

 Ask your suppliers about their CSR policy

 Working together with your suppliers and vendees will make it easier for you to appeal to their sense of responsibility.
-Consequently promote CSR across the entire supply chain, not just within your own business.
+Promote CSR across the entire supply chain, not just within your business.

 Ask your suppliers where their products come from and under which circumstances they are being produced.
 Do your suppliers occasionally outsource work and, if so, to whom?
 How many working hours are there in a working week and what do workers earn?

-Do business through reliable intermediaries/agents who also have a good command of the local language.
+Do business through reliable intermediaries and agents who also have a good command of the local language.
 Ask other businesses about their experiences and ask explicitly what the companies they have worked with are doing in the area of CSR.

 Many industrial supply chains are not transparent.
-Where do the raw materials, that you import for a semi-finished product, come from?
+Where do the raw materials come from that you import for a semi-finished product?
 Where is a specific component of a semi-finished product manufactured?
 These questions can often only be answered after a thorough investigation.
-However, many individual small businesses lack the resources for this purpose.
-Seeking collaboration with NGOs, may result in receiving answers to these questions.
+However, many small businesses lack the resources to carry out investigations.
+If you work together with NGOs, you may get answers to these and other questions.

 Keep your supply chain short

-Keep your supply chain as short as possible.
-Not only will this limit the chance of any misunderstanding in one of the links in the supply chain, it also offers advantages in the field of finance and quality.
+This will this limit the chance of misunderstandings in one of the links in the supply chain.
+It also offers advantages in the field of finance and quality.

 Apply international guidelines

-The Dutch government expects businesses outside the Netherlands to comply with in the area of CSR through these guidelines.
-So encourage your business partners to act in accordance with international CSR standards such as the OECD Guidelines.
+The Dutch government expects businesses outside the Netherlands to follow CSR through different guidelines.
+Encourage your business partners to follow international CSR standards such as the OECD Guidelines.

 Work with social standards